Backcountry skiing: Avalanche education

 Education in how to safely travel in avalanche terrain and how to rescue ski partners in the event of an avalanche or other emergency is widely considered a vital piece of gear.
 The type and quality of equipment is of limited relevance in the backcountry without knowledge of how to effectively use it.
 Most regions with popular backcountry skiing areas have training organizations that run courses on how to mitigate avalanche risk in the backcountry.
 In the United States, the American Institute for Avalanche Research and Education runs avalanche safety courses through a network of over 100 providers in 13 states.
 In Canada, Avalanche Canada provides similar safety courses.

 Safety

 Backcountry and off-piste skiing can be hazardous due to avalanches, exhaustion, weather, cliffs, rock falls, and tree wells, as well as the remote and isolated location of many of the best backcountry skiing spots.
 Avalanches result in about one fatality per month in the United States.
-Backcountry skiers following best practices carry avalanche transceivers, shovels, and probes to perform avalanche rescues.
+Many backcountry skiers carry avalanche transceivers, shovels, and probes to perform avalanche rescues.
 In recent years training courses on how to use these tools and how to assess the risk of avalanches have become commonplace in North America.

 In Europe and Canada off-piste skiing is generally permitted at ski resorts.
 In the United States off-piste skiing may or may not be; regulations vary by ski area.
 Many ski resorts prohibit it outright and some simply post warning signs that skiers are leaving the patrolled ski area boundaries.